Chart Color Schemes

 Strathfield's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Strathfield, with younger cohorts having very low prevalence of common health conditions.
+Health outcomes data shows excellent results in Strathfield, with younger age groups having a very low prevalence of common health conditions.

-Approximately 57% (~16,021 people) have private health cover.
-The most prevalent medical conditions are arthritis (4.7%) and diabetes (4.1%), while 81.1% report being completely free of medical ailments compared to 77.0% in Greater Sydney.
-Strathfield has 15.0% (4,194 people) residents aged 65 and over.
-Health outcomes among seniors require more attention than the broader population.
+Approximately 57% (~15,980 people) of the total population have private health cover.
+The most prevalent medical conditions are arthritis and diabetes, affecting 4.7 and 4.1% of residents respectively.
+A total of 81.1% declare themselves completely free from medical ailments, compared to 77.0% in Greater Sydney.
+In Strathfield, 15.0% (~4,184 people) are aged 65 or over.
+While health outcomes among seniors are strong, they require more attention than the broader population.

 Frequently Asked Questions - Health